opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/cce-keycloak.md

 # Deploy Keycloak on CCE

-In this blueprint, we are going to discuss the steps to install Keycloak, in Open Telekom Cloud, on a CCE Cluster.
+In this blueprint, we are going to show the steps to install Keycloak, in Open Telekom Cloud, on a CCE Cluster.

 ## Creating a VPC and a Subnet